Paul

 Paul is now part of RECLAIM, our transitional housing program to move residents toward independent living.
 He’s moved up from a double into a single room—and he’s taking advantage of new opportunities.
 He enjoyed his recent cooking classes, enrolled in Medicare, and saved up enough money to buy a used car.

-He also works full-time on the seven-man Operations staff at the Bashford Men’s Shelter.
+He also works full-time on the Operations staff at the Bashford Men’s Shelter.
 “I’ve been wanting to get hired here since Day One.”
 Paul worked with the team on a contract basis for a few months—“I was told I have a good eye for what needs to be done.”—then was hired full-time.

 “Wearing this blue shirt gives me a sense of belonging.”